ariaghora/noe/README.md

 # Darkteal

 Darkteal is a library to perform some basic scientific computing in (object) pascal. **Still under a heavy development**.
-It is built purely in pascal language, with standard primitives.
-For now, its purpose is merely to kickstart your project without painful configurations.
-Do not expect too much for optimized codes and a blazing fast performance.
-Darkteal provides some linear algebra functionality, such as vector and matrix operations including transpose, multiplication, dot products, etc.
+It is built purely in pascal language, with OpenBLAS backend for heavy matrix operations.

 In the near future, darkteal is aimed to be a foundation to make the development of machine learning algorithm easier.
 That is why you will notice some neural network-related functions, such as data preprocessing function, a collection of activations, and loss functions.